List

 1. Take Advantage of Lobster Season

-Smaller than its Maine counterpart and without claws, Bermuda's spiny lobster has most of its tender, flavourful meats in the tail.
-From September to March you'll find these crustaceans on the menu in nearly every restaurant, but local institution Lobster Pot, on Bermudian Road, is the place to find a class thermidor with all the fixings.
+Smaller than its Maine counterpart and without claws, Bermuda's spiny lobster has most of its tender, flavourful meat in the tail.
+From September to March you'll find these crustaceans on the menu in nearly every restaurant, but local institution Lobster Pot, on Bermudiana Road, is the place to find a classic thermidor with all the fixings.
 Insider tip: Start with their conch chowder.

 2. Feast on Caribbean Flavours